Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 ### Classification Error

-Can be defined as `errors / total`.
+Can be defined as
+- `errors / total`.
-also as `Number of minority class data points / Total number of data points`.
+- `Number of minority class data points / Total number of data points`.

+Also can be expressed as:

 ## Insight